facebookresearch/dynalab/README.md

 ## License
 Dynalab is [MIT-licensed](LICENSE).
 ## Installation
 Dynalab only works on Python 3.6+.
+We currently only support Mac OS and Ubuntu.

 ```
 git clone https://github.com/facebookresearch/dynalab.git